IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/4-openshift.md

 ## Step 2: Test the microservice

-1. Exeute the command and copy the URL and open the Swagger UI in browser
+1. Exeute the command, copy the URL and open the Swagger UI in browser

 ```
 $ echo http://$(oc get route authors -o jsonpath={.spec.host})/openapi/ui/